-- What will the achievement of this goal change, and how will it benefit you?
+- What will the achievement of this aim change, and how will it benefit you?

 These questions will help the client understand what they truly want, why they want it (motivation increase), and how achieving the goal will improve their lives.
 So, it will provide clarity and compelling motivation as they will be more aware and informed about their desires and upcoming outcomes.

 The current reality is an evaluation process.
 Basically, the questions aim to help the client and the coach examine the client’s current reality.
-It also helps to gain more clarity about “now” and see the bigger picture with all the small details in it.
+It also helps to gain more clarity about “now” and see the bigger picture with all the small details.